-• The vacuum tower operates at less than atmospheric pressure and further fractionates the bottom ends.
-Vacuum gas-oil from the vacuum tower is then routed to the Isomax unit to be upgraded primarily into naphtha, kerosene and ultra-low sulphur diesel.
-The residual vacuum tower bottoms stream is routed to the visbreaker.
+- Vacuum gasoil from the vacuum tower is routed to the ISOMAX hydrocracker unit to be upgraded primarily into naphtha, kerosene and ultra-low sulphur diesel. - The residual vacuum tower bottoms stream is routed to the visbreaker and converted into high sulphur fuel oil.